mainmatter/playbook/src/project-procedure/digital-products/README.md

-While the mockup will be a high-fidelity visual representation of the UI of a particular user story, we recommend keeping it non-interactive and relatively low effort as its main purpose is to define a visual style for the product and not to specify individual details of the respective user story or the product in general.
-Instead of trying to achieve these goals with an interactive mockup that can not precisely resemble the eventual product anyway, aim for providing an initial version of the actual product as soon as possible and use that as the basis for all subsequent discussions.
+While the mockup will be a high-fidelity visual representation of the UI of a particular user story, we recommend keeping it non-interactive and relatively low effort.
+A mockup's main purpose is to define a visual style for the product and to specify individual details of the respective user story (as much as possible given the existing information).
+The most effective way of validating ideas is to provide an initial version of the actual product as soon as possible and gain user insights, which are the basis for all subsequent discussions.
 Iterating based on the actual product as opposed to an interactive mockup that would still have to be converted into something real anyway results in widely improved effectiveness of the overall process.

 ![Wireframe and Mockup](../../../assets/wireframe-and-mockup.svg "The first increment of a product will require creating wireframes and mockups for one of the user stories in order to agree on a layout and visual style for the product")